 It is, in one breath, both a reminder that if you love someone, set them free and to appreciate those in your experience as they may not always be there…

-Legends swirl around the Matterhorn in every season but Carnevale with skiing giants, Medieval courts and castle balls felt like a dream.
+Legends swirl around the Matterhorn in every season but Carnevale with skiing giants, Medieval courts, and castle balls felt like a dream.
 The first time our daughter saw the Dama Bianca for 2018 sweeping down the slope on a sleigh, her white hood concealing her identity, she whispered, “I want to be the Dama Bianca someday.”

 Just days after our daughter made her wish, our friend Irene said, “Your name is Bianca so you must be in the parade.”

-The day of the festivities we still had no idea what to expect.
+On the day of the festivities we still had no idea what to expect.
 Words seem to fall short of capturing the magic so here are some photos that hopefully communicate the power of this community and its traditions.

 The “landzettes” wore completely handmade costumes with mirrors and bells to ward off evil spirits.
 Their role is to bring light, through pranks and dances and jovial thievery, to villagers during the darker days of winter.
 They are a reminder to all that winter is coming to a close.